|Nutrition Facts (per serving)|

 We like a nice sized crouton atop our salad, and so we make our own homemade croutons.
-Thick slices of Italian bread, and a generous sprinkling of spices and herbs is all it takes to make your very own croutons at home.
+Thick slices of Italian bread and a generous sprinkling of spices and herbs are all it takes to make your very own croutons at home.

 These crispy little squares never seem to last long as everyone loves them so much.
 We use them for salads and soups, and even snacks.
 If you are lucky enough to have a few leftover, they do store in an airtight container for a small amount of time.

-If you are looking to make them even healthier, you can try using a whole wheat bread for the crouton.
+For another alternative, you can try using a whole-wheat bread for the crouton.
 Do make sure that it is a dense type of bread so that you end up with a nice hearty crouton.
-Breads that are thin or frail will make for sort of a wimpy crouton!
+Breads that are thin or frail will make for sort of a wimpy crouton.